Trollope91/Milestone-Project-three/readme.md

 ### Error Wireframes

-I chose a non-relational database for my dating app for three key reasons, rooted in the fundamental differences between relational and non-relational databases.
+I chose a non-relational database for my dating app for this reason, rooted in the fundamental differences between relational and non-relational databases.

 dating apps deal with diverse and unstructured user-generated content, which often doesn't fit neatly into the structured tables of relational databases.
 Non-relational databases offer the flexibility to adapt to changing data formats and requirements without the constraints of fixed schemas, making them better suited to handle this variability.